nightconcept/any2/project/night-test-prd.md

         }
         ```

-  - Directories for different test scenarios/modules (e.g., `/tests/NightTest/Modules/Graphics/`, `/tests/NightTest/Modules/Input/`), each containing classes that implement both `ITestScenario` and `Night.IGame`.
+  - Directories for different test scenarios/modules (e.g., `/tests/NightTest/Modules/Graphics/`, `/tests/NightTest/Modules/Input/`), each containing module classes (implementing `ITestModule`) which in turn define and provide their respective `ITestScenario` classes (which implement `ITestScenario` and `Night.IGame`).

 - **Output:**